rhamill1/grove_test/readme.md

 ## Data Set Questions

--  What specific customer touchs do the different shipment_types represent?
+-  What specific customer touches do the different shipment_types represent?
 -  Does this data exist for orders instead of shipments?
 Shipment time includes Grove's time to process the order.
 -  Why do certain product IDs have different product SKUs?
 Ideally ID to SKU should be a 1-1 relationship.